 Bucharest – Sinaia – Transbucegi – Piatra Arsa Chalet

-From here we can admire the entire valley, from the top.
+The place is gorgeous to admire the entire valley, from the top.